Long Beach California, USA Travel Guide

 Explore the waterfront with unique water-based transportation options.

-These options offer picturesque scenery and a fun way to travel between waterfront spots.
+These options offer picturesque scenery and a fun mode of transport between waterfront spots.

 Long Beach Transit and Metro A Line coaches and trains are wheelchair accessible.
-Check their official websites for detailed accessibility information.
+Check the official online pages for detailed accessibility information.

 Most primary points of interest, including the Aquarium of the Pacific, provide accessibility features.
 Inquire directly for specific needs.